FNS-Division/cpp-user-guide/docs/scenarios.md

 | Project planning period (years) | 10 |
 | Demand per user (Mbps) | 1.5 |

-The diagram below illustrates the _Minimize Operator Total Cost of Ownership (TCO)_ scenario.
+The diagram below illustrates the _Minimise Operator Total Cost of Ownership (TCO)_ scenario.
 This scenario focuses on connecting as many points of interest as possible while minimizing the operator's cost of ownership (which includes both Capital Expenditure and Operational Expenditure).

-_Figure: Minimize Operator Total Cost of Ownership (TCO)_
+_Figure: Minimise Operator Total Cost of Ownership (TCO)_

 ![scenario](diagrams/scenario_min_tco.drawio.svg)